 (c) any other contract, agreement, document, order or instrument.

+[Section 5 inserted by No. 9 of 2013 s.
+6.]

 6. Proceedings relating to Fremantle Fund

 (1) On and after transfer day, any proceedings that immediately before that day might have been commenced or continued by the Fremantle Fund may be commenced or continued by the City of Fremantle.